Nice Côte d'Azur

 With a mild Mediterranean climate and over 300 sunny days a year, any time is a good time to come to Nice.
 The best time, however, is in the spring and autumn, when the weather in Nice is warm and sunny but not overly hot.
 Winters on the Cote d’Azur are sunny and crisp, with no crowds, and a real village feel.
 The only month to avoid, ironically, is late July and all of August, when temperatures are at their hottest and all of Europe goes on a month’s vacation, jamming the roads, beaches, hotels and restaurants.

-Airport Nice-Côte d´Azur is 7 km outside Nice.
-The airport bus departs every 20 minutes.
+Nice Côte d'Azur Airport is 7 km outside Nice.
+The airport shuttle bus departs every 20 minutes.
 A ticket gives you unlimited travel for the rest of the day in Nice.
-Taxi prices vary, but there is an updated list on the airport web site.
+Two tram lines connect the airport to nearby towns, the port and train stations.
+Taxi prices vary, but there is an updated list on the airport website.

 Taxis are available when the taxi lamp on the roof is fully illuminated.
 There are taxi stations at places like the Hotel Méridien on the promenade des Anglais.
-Four people are not always accepted - or are charged extra, and the same applies to luggage.
-Central Taxi Riviera:
+Four people are not always accepted — or are charged extra, and the same applies to luggage.
+Uber is available, too.

-Most post offices are open Monday-Friday from 8 am-7 pm and Saturdays from 8 am to midday.
-Main Post Office:
+Most post offices are open from Monday to Friday between 8 am and 7 pm and Saturdays from 8 am to noon.

 France can be visited visa-free for up to 90 days by citizens of Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend contacting the embassy or consulate in your country.
 International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
 Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.